 There’s no doubt that hair and makeup were responsible for a lot of these changes.
 We can all relate to her many styling faux-pas, and it’s strangely satisfying to see her blossom into the polished beauty she is today.

-Brie looks beautiful, of course, but I couldn’t help but notice something she said in a 2015 interview with The Hollywood Reporter.
+Brie looks beautiful, of course, but I couldn’t help but notice something she said in a 2015 interview.
 Talking about all the rejection she faced early on in her career, she revealed, “I wasn’t pretty enough to play the popular girl, I wasn’t mousy enough to be the mousy girl, so I never fit in.
 And so I’d get close [to the end of the audition process], but I never got anywhere, and it was really painful.”

-It’s no coincidence that her career took off after having these cosmetic procedures.
+It’s no coincidence that her career took off right after her facial features changed.
 That’s Hollywood for you... don’t hate the player, hate the game!